Dependencies

 Using the Predecessor Column

-You can also type dependencies directly in the Predecessor column:
+Type dependencies directly in the Predecessor column using WBS notation:

 Default Type